aashari/rag-aws-ssm/README.md

 ### Integration with AI Systems

-`rag-aws-ssm-command` provides structured output suitable for AI system integration.
+`rag-aws-ssm` provides structured output suitable for AI system integration.
 The tool's consistent output format and error handling make it ideal for automated workflows and AI-driven infrastructure management.

 ### Capabilities